feiyoung/DR.SC/README.md

 # Demonstration

 For an example of typical DR.SC usage, please see our [Package vignette](https://feiyoung.github.io/DR.SC/index.html) for a demonstration and overview of the functions included in DR.SC.

+# News
+DR.SC version 3.0

+* Add the  approximated PCA to speed up the computation for initial values; see functions `DR.SC` and `DR.SC_fit`.